natrastellar/website/src/hugo/content/blog/roolah.md

 Four hours later, it didn't actually do the trick.
 I messed with the schema for a while, tried re-writing the queries, tried dropping the view explicitly, and did a lot of print-style debugging.
 I ended up deleting the database file entirely and it instantly started working.
+My best guess is that I hadn't updated/recreated a table properly after a prior schema change I made.

 ANYWAY.
 Lesson learned.
 Delete your database, or something.
-If that doesn't inspire confidence in my ability to write budgeting software, nothing will.
+If that doesn't inspire confidence in my ability to write budgeting software, nothing will ;).